Socialist Party of National Liberation – Provisional: Ideology and tactics

 This new party was more in favor of armed struggle then the PSAN, which forced a significant part of its direction into exile.
 The PSAN-P had a rupturist and national-popular character and supported direct confrontation with the state.
 The PSAN-P signed a treaty with ETA and the Unión do Pobo Galego (UPG) to work jointly with this national liberation movements and signed the Brest Charter.

 The party was also in favour of a "sectorial front"-like organization.
 Due to this the PSAN-P created and union, the Col·lectius d'Obrers en Lluita, and helped two armed organizations; Arxiu (1978-1979), Exèrcit d'Alliberament Català and the Organització de la Lluita Armada (OLLA, 1974).
 In 1978 the PSAN-P and other organizations also created the Catalan Committee against the Spanish Constitution.

-The PSAN-P joined Independentists of the Catalan Countries in March 1979, and disappeared shortly after.
+The activity of PSAN-P was very irregular, as it did not manage to stabilise the organisation, largely due to three successive deaths of militants: in April 1974, one of its main leaders, Carles Castellanos, was arrested; in September 1974, more were arrested following the disbanding of the Assemblea de Catalunya; and in May 1975, ten more were arrested.
+In September 1975, when an ETA outbreak occurred in Barcelona, a large part of the leadership went into exile.
+Many PSAN-P militants also infiltrated border crossings, both to evacuate people fleeing repression and wishing to go into exile, and also to get activists preparing attacks into Catalonia.
+Among the exiles were Jaume Fernàndez Calvet and Josep Serra "Cala", who remained to live permanently in Northern Catalonia.